yamcs/yamcs/docs/server-manual/web-interface/mdb.rst

 Mission database
 ================

-The MDB module within the Yamcs web interface provides a set of views on the Mission Database.
+The MDB module within the Yamcs UI provides a set of views on the Mission Database.

 The MDB Module is always visited for a specific Yamcs instance.
 The MDB for an instance aggregates the content of the entire MDB loader tree for that instance.